3. API Reference¶

 When the operation returns:

-The data was successfully appended to the stream.
+RETCODE_OKThe data was successfully appended to the stream.

-A precondition failed, data was not appended.
+RETCODE_PRECONDITION_NOT_META precondition failed, data was not appended.

 If the